EnseirbTelecom/pg219-2020-hot-champions/README.md

 # FriendFinder
 ## Installation
-Npm install --save
+Npm install --save in server and client

-Npm install --save mongoose
+Npm install --save mongoose in server

-Npm install --save mongodb
+Npm install --save mongodb in server

 ## Start
 Npm start in /src/api

 Npm start in /src/client

 ## About
 Launch server and client.
 The app allow the user to show on a map his position and the position of